The ExoGRAVITY survey: A K-band spectral library of giant exoplanet and brown dwarf companions

-For each template spectrum $k$ and each extinction value $A_V$ in the range 0--10~mag in 0.1~mag steps \citep[assuming the extinction law from][]{cardelli1989}, we computed the goodness-of-fit statistic $G_k$ between the template and the GRAVITY spectrum, as defined in Equation~1 of \citet{cushing2008}, using the atmospheric modeling toolkit \texttt{species}\footnote{Available at \url{https://github.com/tomasstolker/species}} \citep{stolker2020}.
+For each template spectrum $k$ and each extinction value $A_V$ between 0--10~mag in 0.1~mag steps \citep[assuming the extinction law from][]{cardelli1989}, we computed the goodness-of-fit statistic $G_k$ between the template and the GRAVITY spectrum as defined in Equation~1 of \citet{cushing2008} using the atmospheric modeling toolkit \texttt{species}\footnote{Available at \url{https://github.com/tomasstolker/species}} \citep{stolker2020}.
 Then, we plotted the goodness-of-fit statistic as a function of the template spectral type considering only the extinction value yielding the smallest $\chi^2$ for each template.
-For some objects in the ExoGRAVITY Spectral Library with low S/N spectra, the fit converged at an extinction $A_V > 10$~mag.
-In these cases, we then fixed the extinction at $A_V = 0$~mag, acknowledging that the S/N of the GRAVITY spectra is not sufficient to constrain the extinction.
+For some objects in the ExoGRAVITY Spectral Library with low SNR spectra, the fit would prefer an extinction $A_V > 10$~mag.
+In these cases, we did then fix the extinction at $A_V = 0$~mag, acknowledging that the SNR of the GRAVITY spectra is not sufficient to constrain the extinction.
 Given the large scatter in $G_k$ observed for individual spectral types, we also decided to only consider the minimum value of $G_k$ for each spectral type from here on.
 The best fitting spectral type was then taken as the spectral type with the smallest minimum $G_k$.
-Uncertainties for the spectral type were determined by computing the significance of the best fitting spectral type over all other spectral types according to a $\chi^2$-distribution, i.e.,
+Uncertainties for the spectral type were determined by computing the significance of the best fitting spectral type over all other spectral types according to a $\chi^2$-distribution, that is